-The term “God-incidence” first entered my vocabulary about twenty years ago, and through the years I’ve learned to see God at work in everyday occurrences.
-Many of them have become treasured memories.
+The term “Godincidence” first entered my vocabulary about twenty years ago, and it has since become a favorite word!
+Through the years I’ve learned to see God at work in everyday occurrences.
+It never ceases to amaze me, to become aware of His presence and work in my life!
+Many Godincidences have become treasured memories.

 Do Not Be Anxious

 I try to be watchful for God at work and careful not to dismiss it as coincidence.
-I don’t want to be robbed of God’s awesome presence.
-Do you have a God-incidence that you’d like to share?
+I don’t want to be robbed of the awareness of God’s awesome presence, especially when it’s as subtle as a gentle breeze.